 The Company has earmarked part of its retained earnings for maintaining its regulatory reserve for general banking risks to satisfy the provisions of the Banking Ordinance for prudential supervision purposes.
-At 31 December 2019, US\$27,703,000 (2018: US\$17,581,000) in the retained earnings was earmarked for this purpose.
+At 31 December 2020, US\$17,154,000 (2019: US\$27,703,000) in the retained earnings was earmarked for this purpose.

-30. EMPLOYEE COMPENSATION PLANS
+31. EMPLOYEE COMPENSATION PLANS

-Morgan Stanley maintains various equity-settled share-based and cash-based deferred compensation plans for the benefit of certain current and former employees.
+Morgan Stanley maintains various equity-settled share-based and cash-based deferred compensation plans for the benefit of employees.